 HideYour accommodation: Hotel Montreal

 A true original, Hotel Montreal is a unique, luxury escape in the heart of Christchurch city.
-Hotel Montreal is often recognised for the five-star comfort and convenience it affords those passing through the Garden City.This tour can be priced with any of the rental cars available in our fantastic range, from economy hatchbacks to prestige saloons and SUVs.
+Hotel Montreal is often recognised for the five-star comfort and convenience it affords those passing through the Garden City.Choose a car to best suit your needs from our fantastic rental car range.
+From compact economy, hatchbacks to prestige SUVs.
+Find out all you need to know about rental car hire in New Zealand with our helpful FAQ's

 Crossing the Canterbury Plains, the rich farmland that attracted and helped settlers prosper becomes apparent as you head out of the city and towards the mountains.